Star Wars: Battlefront: Star Wars: Battlefront II

-Star Wars: Battlefront II is the second installment in the Battlefront series, released in Europe on October 31, 2005 – for the PlayStation 2, PSP, Xbox, and Windows – and in North America one day later.
+Star Wars: Battlefront II is the second installment in the Battlefront series, released in Europe on October 31, 2005 – for the PlayStation 2, PlayStation Portable, Xbox, and Windows – and in North America one day later.
 There are some significant differences between Battlefront and Battlefront II.
-Battlefront II includes playable Jedi characters, space battles, and story campaigns, as well as Star Wars: Episode III – Revenge of the Sith-related content.
+The sequel includes playable Jedi characters, space battles, and a story campaign, as well as content based on Star Wars: Episode III – Revenge of the Sith.
 The release date of Battlefront II coincided with the release of Revenge of the Sith on DVD.
 The game is now an Xbox Platinum Hits game, a Sony Greatest Hits game in North America, and an Xbox Classics and PlayStation Platinum game in Europe.

 Battlefront II expands upon the original game's single-player experience with mission-based objectives drawn from the first six Star Wars films.
-It has a story-based campaign which revolves around the 501st Legion (AKA "Vader's Fist") and its evolution from a legion of clone troopers serving the Republic during the Clone Wars to Imperial stormtroopers.
+It has a story-based campaign which revolves around the 501st Legion and its evolution from a legion of clone troopers serving the Galactic Republic during the Clone Wars to Imperial Stormtroopers.
 Many maps from Star Wars Battlefront make a second appearance, and the game adds new locales such as Coruscant and Utapau.
-The game also introduces "heroes" – playable characters based on iconic characters from the Star Wars films who are much more powerful than regular soldier (and were also present in the original Battlefront, but only as NPCs that spawned randomly on the battlefield); the hero roster includes Luke Skywalker, Han Solo, Leia Organa, Chewbacca, Obi-Wan Kenobi, Yoda, Mace Windu, Ki-Adi Mundi and Aayla Secura (as well as Kit Fisto, available only on the Xbox version of the game via the Xbox Live patch), whereas the villain roster includes Darth Vader, Darth Sidious, Boba Fett, Count Dooku, General Grievous, Darth Maul, Jango Fett, and Anakin Skywalker (as well as Asajj Ventress, also available only via the Xbox Live patch).
-There are more modes in this game, such as Conquest, Hunt (where players fight as natives on planets against other natives or certain troopers in an army, such as Wampas vs. Rebels on Hoth or Tusken Raiders vs. Jawas on Tatooine, to earn 50 points first), Capture the Flag (both with one and two flags), Assault (which, on Tatooine only, is also available as Heroes vs Villains, where one team plays as the heroes and the other one as the villains in a race to rack up points by defeating enemies) and space battles.
+The game also introduces "heroes" – playable characters based on iconic characters from the Star Wars films who are much more powerful than regular soldiers.
+Furthermore, Battlefront II features new game modes such as Capture the Flag (both with one and two flags), Hunt (a wipeout mode, where one team assumes the role of an indigenous species from a chosen planet and must eliminate an invading army before they are eliminated themselves), Space Assault (a space battle mode, where players piloting starfighters have to accumulate more points than the opposing team by damaging the enemy capital ship), Hero Assault (a wipeout mode similar to Hunt, where players instead get to control hero characters), and Galactic Conquest (a large-scale mode where players command a fleet and attempt to conquer the galaxy by controlling as many planets as possible).

 Star Wars: Battlefront Classic Collection

-In February 2024, a collection of Star Wars: Battlefront and Star Wars: Battlefront II was announced for Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, and PC.
+In February 2024, a collection of Star Wars: Battlefront and Star Wars: Battlefront II was announced for the Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, and Windows.
 It features online multiplayer, a Galactic Conquest mode, an expanded Hero Assault mode, as well as additional characters and maps.
-It released on March 14, 2024, becoming the second game in the series to be available on a Nintendo platform after Elite Squadron on the Nintendo DS nearly fifteen years prior.
+It was released on March 14, 2024, becoming the second game in the series to be available on a Nintendo platform after Elite Squadron on the Nintendo DS nearly fifteen years prior.